ogjex/d2neverdies/d2nd-docs/docs/recent.md

 ## 2.0.0

-### KNown bugs:
+### Known issues:

 - Perfect Obsidian can currently not be stacked
 - Evil force string error in act 5 merc description
+- Some Evil force or Missing Strings in affix names
 - Wrong merc skill icons for icons 3-5 in merc inventory
 - Corruptions on Set Items have visual bugs due to the added attributes (colors become weird, or the item may only reveal the corruption when worn)
+- Act 1 Rogue Merc with Strafe has no attack animation
+- Some inconsistencies with colours in descriptions of Charges

 ### Fixes the following:

-- game now works with vanilla version 2.7
+- game now works with D2R vanilla version 2.8
 - more than 600 minor bug fixes and performance improvements!
 (Thanks, D2RLint!)
 - fixed a nasty property duplicate bug that rendered wrong properties
 - skill tree panels now reflect correct prereqs for skills (dependencies simplified)
-- skeletal mages now correctly spawns with fire and lightning mages exclusively
+- skeletal mages now correctly spawn with fire and lightning mages exclusively
 - Essences (burning, festering, hatred, etc) now unstack into unstacked versions
 - correct skill tabs are now infused from Blood Biddings
 - melee splash damage now works properly